 The Ranking Signals That Decide Who Appears in AI Overviews

 Google AI Overviews do not use one ranking factor.
 They use a combination of quality, structure, and trust signals.
+If your page scores high across these signals, it gets cited.
+If it does not, it gets ignored.

 Here are the most important ones.